Goutham-Sidhik/Koinfo/README.md

 ## ⚙️ Configuration

-🔌 Port: Set a different port by defining a PORT environment variable or editing the call to app.run in app.py.
+🔌 Port: Set a different port in needed at app.run() in app.py.

 📂 Data file: Your data is stored in data/finance_data.json.
 Delete this file or use the Reset data action to start fresh.